So often, people with disabilities are pretty much automatically ignored, put down, or ostracized by our communities.

 The lucky among us have family and/or friends who are able and willing to help us through these difficult times, and possibly reduce the stresses by applying(or helping us apply) before it’s an emergency, providing necessities free of charge, or otherwise making sure that we don’t die while waiting for government support.

 What can you do?

-- Educate people on the nature and challenges of the program
+- Educate people on the nature and challenges of the programs

-- Explain the rules of the programs and the challenges that cause
+- Explain the rules of the programs and the limitations that come with them

 - Ask the person if they’ve ever been injured/unemployed/otherwise put down or made weak, and how they got past it.
 In most cases, they were helped, either by family and friends or by the government.
 Encourage them to consider if things had been worse or lasted longer.

 Because the systems are based upon income, working at all increases the risk of losing benefits